Yahya Ould Ahmed El Waghef: 2008 coup d'etat

-On 6 August 2008, Waghef was arrested in a military coup d'état along with Abdallahi and the interior minister.
-The coup plotters were top security forces who had been fired by Abdallahi earlier in the day; these included General Mohamed Ould Abdel Aziz, General Muhammad Ould Al-Ghazwani, General Philippe Swikri, and Brigadier General (Aqid) Ahmad Ould Bakri.
-Member of parliament Mohammed Al Mukhtar claimed popular support for the coup, saying that Abdallahi behaved in an "authoritarian" manner and "marginalized the majority in parliament."
-Waghef was reportedly held at an army barracks immediately after the coup.
+On 6 August 2008, Yahya was arrested in a military coup d'état along with President Sidi Mohamed and the Interior minister.
+The coup plotters were top security forces who had been fired by Abdallahi earlier in the day; these included General Mohamed Ould Abdel Aziz, General Mohamed Ould Al-Ghazwani, General Philippe Swikri, and Brigadier General (Aqid) Ahmed Ould Bakri.
+Member of parliament Mohammed Al Mukhtar claimed popular support for the coup, saying that Sidi Mohamed behaved in an "authoritarian" manner and "marginalized the majority in parliament."
+Yahya was reportedly held at an army barracks immediately after the coup.

-Waghef and three other high-ranking officials were released from custody by the military on 11 August, while Abdallahi remained in custody.
-A few hours later, Waghef spoke before a rally of thousands of people and expressed defiance toward the junta, saying that Mauritanians did not accept its rule and urging the people to continue struggling to restore Abdallahi to power.
-Moulaye Ould Mohamed Laghdaf was appointed as Prime Minister by junta leader Abdel Aziz on 14 August, but Waghef said at a news conference on the same day that this appointment was "illegal" and that the government he had headed was still the legitimate government.
+Yahya and three other high-ranking officials were released from custody by the military on 11 August, while Sidi Mohamed remained in custody.
+A few hours later, Yahya spoke before a rally of thousands of people and expressed defiance toward the junta, saying that Mauritanians did not accept its rule and urging the people to continue struggling to restore Sidi Mohamed to power.

+Moulaye Ould Mohamed Laghdaf was appointed as prime minister by junta leader Mohamed on 14 August, but Yahya said at a news conference on the same day that this appointment was "illegal" and that the government he had headed was still the legitimate government.

-Waghef said in an interview with Abu Dhabi TV on 20 August that President Abdallahi had dismissed the senior officers because they had already been planning to seize power on 9 August.
+Yahya said in an interview with Abu Dhabi TV on 20 August that President Abdallahi had dismissed the senior officers because they had already been planning to seize power on 9 August.
 He subsequently travelled to Nouadhibou in northern Mauritania in order to participate in an anti-coup protest there, but was arrested upon arrival on 21 August 2008.
 He was reportedly arrested because he left Nouakchott without the junta's permission.
 On 22 August, it was announced that he was being taken to his home village of Achram, where he would be kept under house arrest.
 According to Minister of Decentralization Yahya Ould Kebd, the junta sought to "rein in his activism", saying that "his contact with the outside will probably be limited but not banned".

-In November 2008, Waghef and four others were charged with intentionally bankrupting Air Mauritanie while Waghef was its Director-General.
-In early December, bail for Waghef and his co-defendants was set at 100 million ouguiyas; this was reportedly the highest level of bail ever set by a court in Mauritania.
-Waghef was also charged with corruption in a case involving spoiled food; the bail set in that case was five million ouguiyas.
+In November 2008, Yahya and four others were charged with intentionally bankrupting Air Mauritanie while Yahya was its Director-General.
+In early December, bail for Yahya and his co-defendants was set at 100 million ouguiyas; this was reportedly the highest level of bail ever set by a court in Mauritania.
+Yahya was also charged with corruption in a case involving spoiled food; the bail set in that case was five million ouguiyas.

-Dozens of protesters called for Waghef's release in a demonstration near the Supreme Court on 29 April 2009.
+Dozens of protesters called for Yahya's release in a demonstration near the Supreme Court on 29 April 2009.
 The police broke up the protest.
-Subsequently, in negotiations between the junta and the opposition, the opposition demanded Waghef's release as a condition for an agreement.
-After a deal was reached, the junta released Waghef on 4 June 2009.
+Subsequently, in negotiations between the junta and the opposition, the opposition demanded Yahya's release as a condition for an agreement.
+After a deal was reached, the junta finally released Yahya on 4 June 2009.
 He was greeted by a crowd as he emerged from the Dar Naim prison in Nouakchott.